deep-learning-for-humans/spam-slaya/README.md

 - Once the background task completes, the page will show that information.
 To keep things simple, there will be no email sent at this time

+## Data

+### Users

+- ID `AUTO INC`
+- Open API Key
+- Gmail Credentials

+### Runs

+- ID `GUID`
+- User ID
+- Scheduled At
+- Started At
+- Ended At
+- Status
+  - `QUEUED`
+  - `PROCESSING`
+  - `DELETING`
+  - `DONE`
+- Processed Count

+### Run Batches

+- ID `AUTO INC`
+- Run ID `GUID`
+- Batch ID `GUID`
+- Message ID
+- Action

+## Process Flow

+- Once credentials are entered, we will fire a job `BatchScheduler` to start the process
+- `BatchScheduler` will get the messages by batch of 500 and for each batch:
+  - Create a new `Run Batch` and populate it with the message IDs
+  - Fire a new job `ProcessBatch`
+- `ProcessBatch` will pick up its batch, and process the messages one by one
+  - If it can be deleted, it will delete
+  - It will mark the action against the message's `Action` entry

+### Concerns

+- Rate limit from Open API
+  - Handle this by exponential step back?

 ## TODO

-- [ ] Remove all existing POC code (bootstrap, etc) and keep only bare minimum OAuth flow
+- [X] Remove all existing POC code (bootstrap, etc) and keep only bare minimum OAuth flow
 - [ ] Introduce dependencies - SQLite, Celery
 - [ ] Get user ID from Gmail via oauth and store in DB
 - [ ] Store Open API Key in SQLite